-If you experience chronic pain, you know your pain levels fluctuate.
+If you experience Complex Regional Pain Syndrome, you know your pain levels fluctuate.
 Sometimes it’s tolerable, and sometimes it takes over entirely.
 Some people can predict episodes based on their triggers, while for others the pain strikes unexpectedly.
 Managing these painful episodes greatly improves your quality of life.
 Here are some methods you can use that don’t involve medication:

 The more tension your body carries, the worse pain will be.
 Professionals use machines to release muscle tension and slow down the heart rate.
 These machines train the body to relax at will.
 Once the technique is mastered, the patient can learn to relax without the help of machines.